ChrisStogsdill/odin-recipes/README.md

 # odin-recipes
-This is a project to put together the beginning lessons on html
+This is to put together a simple site with text.
+Adding in lists and paragraphs.